4 minute read

 If you test positive, your healthcare provider may also recommend genetic testing for family members to determine their risk.⁶

-When you buy a celiac disease test online from Quest, you can consult with an independent physician to review your results and next steps.
+When you buy a celiac disease test online from Quest, you can consult with an independent healthcare provider to review your results and next steps.

 Why Buy Your Celiac Disease Test Online from Quest?